manosbatsis/manosbatsis.github.io/docs/corda-wishlist.md

 change the API or is backwards compatible.
 Increment major versions for incompatible API changes.
 This will help Corda developers maintain dependencies in their projects.

+#### Sync Enterprise/OS

+It's frustrating for paying customers of enterprise to see a Corda repo requires the latest OS version without a Corda Enterprise equivalent being available.

 ### Cordapp Conventions

 #### Standardise Configuration